We try to make it as easy as possible for you to keep in touch with us, and we offer numerous ways to do so.

 End-to-end encrypted audio and video

 We use the Matrix open standard for end-to-end encrypted communications.
-This is primarily audio and video, but you can also use it for end-to-end encrypted instant messaging (please use this sparingly!), and for file transfers.
+This is primarily for audio and video, but you can also use it for end-to-end encrypted instant messaging (please use this sparingly!), and for file transfers.

 Our matrix identities are in our email signatures.
 We use the :decoded.legal namespace.